Leica D-LUX Typ 109 vs Sony A6500

-The Leica D-LUX (Typ 109) and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2016.
+The Leica D-LUX (Typ 109) and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and October 2016.
 The D-LUX Typ 109 is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a Four Thirds (D-LUX Typ 109) and an APS-C sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a Four Thirds (D-LUX Typ 109) and an APS-C (A6500) sensor.
+The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 24 MP.

 The physical size and weight of the Leica D-LUX Typ 109 and the Sony A6500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D-LUX Typ 109 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is somewhat larger (3 percent) than the Leica D-LUX Typ 109.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the D-LUX Typ 109 does not feature any corresponding weather-sealing.